rustfoundation/foundation.rust-lang.org/news/q1-2023-recap-from-rebecca-rumbul.md

 ---

-**&nbsp;**Thank you for reading this recap of the Rust Foundation’s completed activities in Q1 of 2023.
+Thank you for reading this recap of the Rust Foundation’s completed activities in Q1 of 2023.
 We’re looking forward to more exciting work to come over the next few months including an update on the Community Grants Program, celebrating the arrival of new members, attending Open Source Summit North America (with three members of our team set to speak), and more!
-I look forward to recapping all of that and much more in my Q2 update. &nbsp;*Find more Rust Foundation Quarterly Updates*[*<u>here</u>*](https://foundation.rust-lang.org/tags/quarterlyupdate/)
+I look forward to recapping all of that and much more in my Q2 update. &nbsp;*Find more Rust Foundation Quarterly Updates**&nbsp;&nbsp;**<u>here</u>*

 \- Rebecca Rumbul — Executive Director & CEO of the Rust Foundation